ae.files

 Returns:

-loaded and cached file object.
+the loaded and cached file object.